-Basic Requirements 16 credit ENGL 203 Reader and Text: (subtitle) 4 One English course in the period designated "Early" One English course in the period designated "Modern" 4 the period designated "Recent" 4 lowing guidelines: 1.
-ENGL 203 Reader at courses at the 300 and 2.
-Majors must success level.
-3. Majors must success level.
-4. Majors must success ing requirement. sfully complete at least two English confully complete at least four English confully complete the department self-redent's English courses counted in fulf or English ourses at the 300 ourses at the 400 24 eflective advis-
+Basic Requirements 16 cre edits ENGL 203 Reader and Text: (subtitle) 4 One English course in the period designated "Early" 4 One English course in the period designated "Modern" 4 the period designated "Recent" 4 Electives in English selected under advisement in accordance with the following guidelines: 1.
+ENGL 203 Reader and Text: (subtitle) is the prerequisite for English courses at the 300 and 400 levels.
+2. Majors must successfully complete at least two English courses at the 300 level.
+3. Majors must successfully complete at least four English courses at the 400 level.
+4. Majors must successfully complete the department self-reflective advising requirement.
+5. At least 7 of the student's English courses counted in fulfillment of the major must be in literature.
+24